19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Shadowcurse.md

 The Shadowcurse is a blight on the world of **Mithrinia**.

-Areas affected by the Shadowcurse without a sufficient light source count as total [Darkness](Darkness.md).
+Areas affected by the Shadowcurse without a sufficient light source are [Shadowcursed Darkness](Darkness.md#Shadowcursed%20Darkness).

 ## Time